 Here's how to find out your child's personal best peak flow number:

 - Use the same peak flow meter for each reading.
-The peak flow meter should read zero or its lowest reading when your child is not using it.

 - Take peak flow readings at least 2 to 4 times a day for 2 weeks.
 Your child's healthcare provider will tell you if you need to measure peak flow for longer than 2 weeks.